rodolphebarbanneau/reveal-me/README.md

 ## Contributing

 Contributions to `reveal-me` are welcome!
-Please refer to the project's GitHub repository for guidelines on contributing and submitting pull requests.
+Please refer to the project's GitHub [repository guidelines](CONTRIBUTING.md) on contributing and submitting pull requests.

 ## License